Maui government files lawsuit, accuses Hawaiian electric company of causing Lahaina wildfires - KTVZ

 The Hawaiian wildfires, which began on August 8, burned over 2,000 acres in Lahaina, and hundreds of acres in Kula and Olinda on the island of Maui.

-The resulting destruction of homes, businesses and infrastructure may result in up to $6 billion in economic losses, according to an estimate from Moody’s RMS.
+The resulting destruction of homes, businesses, infrastructure and loss of tourism may result in up to $6 billion in economic losses, according to an estimate from Moody’s RMS.

+Fiske told CNN that the community would need to partner with the government in order to recover from the fire’s devastation.

+“The expectations here are going to be looking forward towards recovery and rebuilding,” he said.

 The-CNN-Wire